beaverbuilder/documentation/beaver-builder/advanced-builder-techniques/shortcodes/use-shortcodes-in-your-layouts.md

 * Saved layout templates.

 :::tip
-* If you use the [Beaver Builder Theme](https://www.wpbeaverbuilder.com/wordpress-framework-theme/), there's a special `[fl_year]` shortcode, which you can use to insert the current date both into both Beaver Builder layouts and into text areas of the theme, such as the top bar and footer.
-For more information, see the [article on the Beaver Builder Theme date shortcode](/bb-theme/defaults-for-layouts-content/shortcode-for-current-date.md).
+If you use the [Beaver Builder Theme](https://www.wpbeaverbuilder.com/wordpress-framework-theme/), there's a special `[fl_year]` shortcode, which you can use to insert the current date both into both Beaver Builder layouts and into text areas of the theme, such as the top bar and footer.
+For more information, see the [article on the Beaver Builder Theme date shortcode](/bb-theme/defaults-for-layouts-content/shortcode-for-current-date).
-* With the Pro and Agency versions of Beaver Builder, you can use Beaver Builder shortcodes anywhere on a multisite installation.
-See the [shortcodes article](/beaver-builder/advanced-builder-techniques/shortcodes/use-shortcodes-in-your-layouts.md).
 :::

 ## Create a Beaver Builder shortcode